12 sustainability teaching resources about green campuses

 - Good practice guide (In German): The German NGO netzwerk n compiled an overview of 27 good practice projects on how to advance sustainability in education, research, operations and governance.
 So far, the overview is in German only.

-Two good sustainability teaching resources on how to embed education for sustainable development in the curriculum:
+Below we have listed two sustainability teaching resources on how to embed education for sustainable development in the curriculum:

 - Global citizens for sustainable development: What do students need to learn to address the social, economic and environmental challenges of the 21st century?
-Many frameworks exist to define the competencies that students need.
-But it was only after we read this UNESCO publication that the light in our heads went on (34 pages).
+Many frameworks exist to define the competencies that students need, but it was only after we read this UNESCO publication that the light in our heads went on (34 pages).
 Especially pages 8-14 are insightful.

 - From Art to Zoo Management: The sustainability team of the National Union of Students UK compiled a great overview of how different UK universities embed sustainability into courses (31 pages).